vapor/blog/Content/posts/how-we-do-vapor-releases.md

 Our release process is generally pretty simple.
 For everything outside of new major versions, we treat each pull request as a new release.
 An accepted pull request will get tagged with one of three labels:

 * `no-release-needed` - this usually encompasses things like test changes, API documentation updates, updates to CI or the README, or revisions to governance files.
 Basically anything that doesn't touch `Sources` and wouldn't result in any changes for people pulling in the code.
-* `semver-patch` - in following with SemVer guidelines this would be bug fixes that don't have an effect on the public API.
+* `semver-patch` - in accordance with [SemVer](https://semver.org) guidelines, "patch" releases are typically limited to bug fixes or other functional changes which neither add new public APIs nor break the behavior of existing ones.
 * `semver-minor` - changes that would introduce new APIs that can be adopted.

 The pull request will go through a review by one of the maintainers/core team, and obviously must pass all the tests in CI across the different platforms and Swift versions we support.
 Once that's all green, we merge the PR and use [Penny](), Vapor's bot, to create a release.
 The pull request title and body form the release title and body (which is why you might see us edit them if you submit a PR) and if the PR is tagged with SemVer patch or minor, Penny works out the release number, tags the code, creates a release in GitHub and notifies Discord.
 The only exception to this is security releases because GH doesn't support automations on security forks yet.